Laguna Art Museum offers a wide variety of educational programming year-round for all ages.

 The museum offers interactive exhibition tours led by a trained docent for all groups.
 Contact the museum two weeks in advance to schedule a school or group tour of the museum’s exhibitions.
 Docents are also available for walk-in tours every Tuesday, Thursday, and Saturday at 11:00 a.m. beginning one week after an exhibition opens to the public.
 Walk-in tours are free for museum members, and free for non-members with museum admission.

-Kids’ Art Studio is a hands-on art-making program offered by Laguna Art Museum.
-It takes place on a drop-in basis on the third Sunday of every month between 2:00 and 4:00 p.m.
+Family Art Studio is a hands-on art-making program offered by Laguna Art Museum on a drop-in basis on the third Sunday of every month between 2:00 and 4:00 p.m.

 Laguna Art Museum offers volunteer internships for college students and recent college graduates.
 Although interns are assigned to a specific department, Laguna Art Museum endeavors to expose its interns to the complete inner-workings of the museum.
 Thus interns will participate in various projects interdepartmentally and have the opportunity to actively observe and participate in many areas of the museum’s operations.